-The medication outcome has been assessed by the Medicines Optimisation Service and further information can be found in the Assessment Report dated 23-Nov-2023 appended to this report.
+The medication outcome has been assessed by the Medicines Optimisation Service further information can be found in the Assessment Report dated 18-Oct-2023 appended to this report.

-The home must ensure that monthly medication incident logs are submitted in a timely manner.
+Medication incident logs are submitted each month in a timely manner and are sufficiently detailed.